 It’s the local futures brokers who have played a crucial role in promoting the forex market in Indonesia.
 A forex broker Indonesia typically offers services both online and offline and is also backed by either a representative office or master IB.
 The leading trading brokers in the country offer local telephone numbers for their dealing desk.

 The Indonesian traders can hypothetically be divided into two main categories.
-There is one segment which is absolutely comfortable dealing with the risks associated with the forex broker or the products and is in favor of regulated solutions led by FSA.
+There is one segment that is absolutely comfortable dealing with the risks associated with the forex broker or the products and is in favor of regulated solutions led by FSA.
 Indonesian investors are also known to rely heavily on Singapore and Australian regulated brokers.
-Then there is that other section of investors that prefers low cost solutions.
+Then there is that other section of investors that prefers low-cost solutions.
 They just want to trade fast and not face any hassles during the initial period.

 The Indonesian currency market: A Few Facts (Past and Present)

 The stocks featuring in the Indonesian market include traditional commodities like energy and industrial materials.
 The banks and other financial institutions enjoy the largest share in the market – standing at 25.23%.
-The Industrial Materials, Consumer Goods and Energy have 20.03%, 14.71% and 13.72% shares respectively.
+Industrial Materials, Consumer Goods, and Energy have 20.03%, 14.71%, and 13.72% shares respectively.

-Very interestingly, the Forex market has flourished in Indonesia, despite the fact that the country has people living below $2 per day.
+Very interestingly, the Forex market has flourished in Indonesia, even though the country has people living below $2 per day.
 Perhaps the success of the forex industry is attributable to the presence of strong private and government sectors in the country.